Manitowoc County, Wisconsin: Adjacent counties

+National marine sanctuary

+The Wisconsin Shipwreck Coast National Marine Sanctuary was established in 2021 in the waters of Lake Michigan, with most of its northern half lying off Manitowoc County's coast.
+The national marine sanctuary is the site of a large number of historically significant shipwrecks.

 Climate

 Demographics

 As of the census of 2020, the population was 81,359.
 The population density was 138.1 /mi2.
 There were 37,818 housing units at an average density of 64.2 /mi2.
 The racial makeup of the county was 88.5% White, 2.8% Asian, 1.3% Black or African American, 0.6% Native American, 1.8% from other races, and 4.9% from two or more races.
 Ethnically, the population was 5.0% Hispanic or Latino of any race.